day8/re-frame/docs/EPs/0001-CaptureHandlerMetadata.md

 ## Motivations

-There's preasure from multiple directions to collect and retain more metadata about handlers:
+There's pressure from multiple directions to collect and retain more metadata about handlers:
   - tickets like [#457](https://github.com/Day8/re-frame/issues/457) argue for handler docstrings
   - adding specs for events, so they can be checked at dev time
   - when re-frame becomes less of a framework and more of a library, handler registrations might